MOARdV/AvionicsSystems/BuildingMAS.md

 Once the TTF files are installed, you will need to run Unity at least once to configure the asset bundles.
 The following convention should be followed:

-All fonts in the Fonts directory should be assigned the asset bundle name "mas-font" (without the quotation marks, of course).
+All fonts in the Fonts directory should be assigned the asset bundle name `mas-font`.
 The key is that they have the "-font" suffix on the asset bundle name, since that is how the asset builder script recognizes the assets as part of the fonts asset bundle.
 While adding each font to the asset bundle, change the Font Size to 32 (the default is 16).

-All shaders in the Shaders directory should be assigned the asset bundle name "mas".
+All shaders in the Shaders directory should be assigned the asset bundle name `mas`.
+As long as the shaders are marked to build for all platforms, there should be no additional settings that need changed.

-**WARNING:** There is a setting that needs tweaked to generate GLCore shaders for Windows.
-I forgot where that setting is, so the current process will *not* generate shaders for Windows in GLCore.

 ### MAS Props